mverleg/gongzuo/jit/README.rst

 2. Debug code, which includes benchmarking code and which does not include slow optimizations.
 After being called often, it is optimized (see next point).
 3. Optimized mode, which is compiled more slowly with many optimizations, based on the runtime benchmarking of the debug code.

-The processor can only run a limited set of instructions.
+The processor can only run a limited set of inters.

 Language
 -------------------------------